BRPD reminds residents to be responsible and safe during downtown Fourth of July event

 BRPD encourages everybody to go downtown and watch the show instead of making their own.

-"Popping fireworks as we know is illegal in the city of Baton Rouge, as well as East Baton Rouge Parish.
+"Popping fireworks as we all know is illegal in the city of Baton Rouge, as well as East Baton Rouge Parish.
 You can either be cited, a citation or you can have the fireworks confiscated or both could happen."

 BRPD wants everyone attending to be mindful of what's going on around them and they have a message to those who may put others in harm's way.